-You can book online at Ferries in Greece or Ferryhopper or you can buy a ticket in Athens at either the port or one of the many ticketing agents you will see around the city.
+You can book online at Ferryhopper – who represent 40 ferry companies, or you can buy a ticket in Athens at either the port or one of the many ticketing agents you will see around the city.

 If you are traveling in July, August or during one of the many religious festivals or public holidays it pays to book ahead.

 Cruising has never been more popular and cruising the Greek Islands remains a favourite holiday dream for many.
 There is certainly a lot to be said for waking up in a new destination and not having to worry about packing or transport!

 Some of the best cruise offerings visiting Santorini are;

 For decades visitors to Greece have been enjoying the magical experience of sailing around the islands either under their own steam in a private charter or hiring a skippered yacht.
 Either way the ability to explore uncharted waters, empty beaches and coves, ancient caves and ruins and largely design your own itinerary remains a popular and iconic way to enjoy Greece.

 It is possible to sail from Athens to Santorini in a reasonable time frame and you will be able to include other destinations and islands in the Cyclades as well such as Ios, Mykonos, Naxos, Paros and the Small Cyclades to the East or Milos, Sifnos, Syros and Kea to the West.